teepha/customer-support/README.md

 2. Run `bundle install` to install all required gems

+### Configuring the database

-3. Run `cp config/application.yml.sample config/application.yml` to create the `application.yml` file.
+- Run `cp config/application.yml.sample config/application.yml` to create the `application.yml` file.

 _Note_ Update the mysql username and password if you have one